nicosieber/PhotonPairLab/README.md

 # objSPDC
+## Description
-## Object oriented implementation of the simulation of joint spectral amplitudes and other related properties for SPDC.
+Object oriented implementation of the simulation of joint spectral amplitudes and other related properties for SPDC.

+## Theoretical background
 Spontaneous Parametric Down-Conversion (SPDC) is a second order non-linear process in which a pump photon spontaneously is split into two photons (call signal and idler photons) by interacting with its surrounding medium.

 The effect can be grouped into three categories: